What is a Competitive Analysis?

 With your competitors publishing new content, SERP is constantly changing.
 Finding which competitors outrank your content in this competitive, changing landscape is critical.
 Tracking them as a part of your marketing strategy will offer you valuable insights such as:

-- Key competitors you might have overlooked
+- Key competitors you might have often overlooked

 - Content types or keywords that are helping competitors bring in customers that you are neglecting